-On the project Options dialog box, on the Units tab, you can add project units for editing.
-The units defined for the project appear as optional units on editing tool dialog boxes that specify distance and direction.
-This enables you to enter measurements in units that are different from the map units defined by a projected coordinate system assigned to your map or scene.
+On the project Options dialog box, on the Units tab, you can add units of measure to your project.
+The units appear as optional units on dialog boxes for editing that specify distance, direction, or location.

-For example, if your map or scene is set to a State Plane coordinate system with units in U.S. survey feet, and you add meters to the project, meter (m) appears as an optional unit in the drop-down lists on the editing tool dialog boxes.
-You can type the values as meters, and the tool converts the distance correctly.
+For example, if your map is set to a State Plane coordinate system with units in U.S. survey feet, and you add meters to the project, meter (m) appears as an optional unit in the drop-down lists on dialog boxes for editing.

 To learn more about units, see the following: